 Sheryl Lightfoot is Anishinaabe, a citizen of the Lake Superior Band of Ojibwe, enrolled at the Keweenaw Bay Community.
 She is currently Vice Chair and North American Member on the United Nations Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).
-She is Canada Research Chair in Global Indigenous Rights and Politics, and Associate Professor in Political Science and the School of Public Policy and Global Affairs as well as a faculty associate in the Institute for Critical Indigenous Studies.
+She is Canada Research Chair in Global Indigenous Rights and Politics, and Professor in Political Science and the School of Public Policy and Global Affairs as well as a faculty associate in the Institute for Critical Indigenous Studies.
 She is also Senior Advisor to the President on Indigenous Affairs and is leading the implementation of the 2020 Indigenous Strategic Plan across UBC and directs UBC’s Office of Indigenous Strategic Initiatives.
 She is currently serving as President of the Native American and Indigenous Studies Association (NAISA).

 As one of the world’s experts in global Indigenous politics, Sheryl’s research specializes in complex questions of Indigenous peoples’ rights and how those rights are being claimed and negotiated.
 Her work explores both practical and theoretical aspects of implementation of Indigenous rights globally as well as in domestic contexts.
 She is the author of Global Indigenous Politics: A Subtle Revolution as well as numerous journal articles and book chapters.